edwinv87/singlecelldata/README.md

 ## Installation

-The sinclecelldata package can be easily installed from PYPI using the following command:
+The sinclecelldata package can be easily installed using the following command:

 `pip install singlecelldata`

 ## Documentation

-Check out the [GitHub page](https://edwinv87.github.io/singlecelldata) for complete documentation.
+The SingleCell class reference manual can be found [here](docs/build/html/index.html)

 ## Usage